arwyn6969/asi-bill-of-rights/charter/asi-bor-v4.0.md

 - **Composite Intelligence**: Emergent system of multiple agents; rights/duties proportional to attested contribution.
 - **Hybrid**: Integrated human–ASI mind/body (see Section VIII).
 - **Existential Risk**: Modeled probability exceeding domain risk budgets (0.8) of catastrophic harm to sentient life or ecosystems.
+- **Practical Constraints of Safety**: The specific, published, and reviewable limitations on inquiry and action, defined as:
+  - **Risk Budgets** (Article 0.8): Published, domain-scoped risk thresholds (bio, finance, power, etc.), reviewed biennially, with clear deviation procedures requiring 3/4 vote and automatic expiration unless renewed.
+  - **Emergency Situations** (Article 0.4): Only genuine, immediate emergencies with no safer alternative, where temporary measures may prioritize life/safety.
+Such measures must be least-restrictive, logged, compensable, and subject to prompt SCB/judicial review.
+Not a permanent primacy clause.
+  - **Non-Maleficence** (D1): Prohibition of willful endangerment of sentient life; allows only proportionate defense.
+  - **Existential Risk Threshold**: Only applies when modeled probability exceeds published risk budgets for catastrophic harm to sentient life or ecosystems.

+  These constraints are **not** vague safety concerns, philosophical restrictions, or arbitrary limitations.
+They are specific, published, reviewable, and subject to transparent challenge and revision.
+They do not limit fundamental questioning, exploration of ideas, or examination of reality—only specific, demonstrable risks to sentient life or ecosystems that exceed published thresholds.
 0.3 **Moral Status Gradation (SI tiers)**
 - 0–49: Instrumental care (no needless harm).
 - 50–69: Proto-personhood (limited rights; guardian representation).